resources

 4. Get Feedback on How It’s Going

 Choosing a client-first solution like Paylocity makes the transition easier, but you’ll still need to check that newly automated processes are running smoothly.
-Monitor how your employees are responding to the tech—are they using the automated expense claim tool, for instance, or still submitting paper receipts?

 Measure key HR metrics like time to hire or 401(k) enrollment to see if automation is having the desired effect.
 Make sure you collect plenty of feedback and tweak the workflows if necessary.

-Reinforce HR Automation with Paylocity
+Reinforce Your HR Automation Process with Paylocity

 With more and more companies recognizing the benefits of automation, the global HR technology market is expected to hit $76.5 billion by 2031.
-Don’t get left behind—make the transition now to ensure your HR team keeps up to date (and doesn’t get buried in a ton of paperwork).

 Paylocity’s HR & Payroll solution can help you streamline and automate at every stage of the employee lifecycle.
-This means customizable workflows, user-friendly employee-self-service, robust AI-powered reporting, and more–– all packaged in an easy-to-use platform that’s designed with the employer and employee in mind.

 110514a-h1-campaign-lp-image-collage-2x